Kaneknah/ch19_baxley_text_editor/README.md

 ## Description

-This project was the creation of application that simulates the back end of a Ecommerce website.
-The application utilizes MySQL2 created databases through Sequelize interactions.
-The application allows for a user to view, create, update, and delete products, categories, and tags related to sales items on the Ecommerce website.
-The application can not be seen on a static webpage so a walkthrough video has been created to show functionality.
-(Video Link)
+This project was the creation of a WPA application renders a JATE text editor. the aplication can be utilized without internet connection once installed and can run on a single webpage.
+The application utilizes webpackManifest and other JS and Node technologies to write and render the code.

 ## Acceptance Criteria